Gozinih/MB_HydroSim_CustomCode/README.md

 # MB_HydroSim_CustomRun

-Custom VB.Net code used in **MB_HydroSim** (Gozini et al., 2025, submitted).
+This is the custom code written in VB.Net and used in **MB_HydroSim** (Gozini et al., 2025, submitted).
-This repository contains the executable logic for custom hydropower system simulation and optimization.
+MB_HydroSim is a **MODSIM-DSS (v8.5.1)** simulation tool developed for daily water surface elevation, outflow, and hydropower simulation in the Province of Manitoba.

 ---

 ### ⚙️ Description

-This code replicates the operational logic used in **MODSIM-DSS (v8.5.1)**, extended for the Manitoba Hydro System.
+This code replicates the operational logic used in **MB_HydroSim**, for 28 major lakes and 43 major control points that regulates the flow to and through 16 hydropower stations in Manitoba.
 Sensitive data such as proprietary rule curves, regression coefficients, and operational thresholds have been replaced with the placeholder `'Num'` to comply with confidentiality agreements.
+This code can serve as a reference for developing and implementing complex operational rules in other case studies using MODSIM-DSS.

 ---

 ### 🧩 DLL Dependencies
-All required libraries are available within the MODSIM installation directory:
+All required libraries are available within the MODSIM-DSS installation directory:
-A2CM.dll
+- A2CM.dll
-libsim.dll
+- libsim.dll
-ModelOptimization.dll
+- ModelOptimization.dll
-ModelSolver.dll
+- ModelSolver.dll
-ModelStatistics.dll
+- ModelStatistics.dll
-ModsimModel.dll
+- ModsimModel.dll
-NetworkUtils.dll
+- NetworkUtils.dll
-XYFile.dll
+- XYFile.dll

 ---